theholla/shift-csv-generator/README.md

 ## Importing via CSV

 Instead of generating an `.ics` file, you can run `npm run csv` to generate a `.csv` file.
 This will allow you to import the `.csv` file manually into Google calendar.
-This currently captures the event data at a point in time, and does not sync with event updates from the Shift website.
 Not currently recommended.

 ## About Pedalpalooza